artificialsoph/t4tech_python_plus_data_science/install.md

 # Test it out

+## Chromebook

+If you have a chromebook you won't be able to install things onto your computer directly but you can use a cloud-based jupyter [here](https://colab.research.google.com)

 ## Windows

 Find and open the program Anaconda Prompt, which we just installed.
 You will use this in place of the Terminal program in Mac/Linux instructions.